HPC - Arnold’s cat map

 Therefore, \(C^2(x,y) = C(C(x,y))\), \(C^3(x,y) = C(C(C(x,y)))\), and so on.

-If we take an image and apply \(C\) once, we get a severely distorted version of the input.
-If we apply \(C\) on the resulting image, we get an even more distorted image.
+If we apply \(C\) once, we get a severely distorted version of the input.
+If we apply \(C\) on the result, we get an even more distorted image.
 As we keep applying \(C\), the original image is no longer discernible.
-However, after a certain number of iterations that depend on \(N\) and has been proved to never exceed \(3N\), we get back the original image!
+However, after a certain number of iterations, that depends on the image size \(N\) and has been proved to never exceed \(3N\), we get back the original image!
 (Figure 2).

 Figure 2: Some iterations of the cat map